Sugar beet

 Onions including volunteer potatoes

-Onion crops are moderately sensitive to chemicals and have a sparse canopy that leaves much of the soil uncovered, creating ideal conditions for aggressive weed growth.
+Onion crops are moderately sensitive to phytosanitary products and have a sparse canopy that leaves much of the soil uncovered, creating ideal conditions for aggressive weed growth.
 Among the most persistent challenges are volunteer potatoes, which not only compete with onions but also host pests like nematodes.
 In regions like the Netherlands, this disrupts future potato rotations and undermines regenerative practices.
 Ecorobotix’s ARA sprayer brings a new level of ultra-precise weed control, now optimized to target volunteer potatoes while protecting onion crops.

 The Challenge: Delicate Crops, Persistent Threats